Despite digital media’s distinct advantages, marketers have never found lead generation particularly an easy job.

 You combine your efforts with your partner and craft a joined campaign, tapping into a new market.

 With co-marketing, you can get a fresh perspective on your strategy and simultaneously cross-promote your products.

-Try out partnership options.
+Try out partnerships.
 Facebook provides a Collaborative Brand Ad feature if you’re interested.

 Example for Inspiration— Estée Lauder

 Estee Lauder Malaysia’s branch had been looking for ideas to boost their online sales.

 When an eCommerce platform, Lazada, hinted at the Super Brand Day event, Estee Lauder approached them and offered a partnership to publish a collaborative AD.

 The idea proved extremely fruitful, and Estee Lauder secured 4.25 times higher leads that month.